Separate registration required.

 Panel Discussion: Lifelong Learning

-Since joining PMI in 2013, Sierra has spearheaded groundbreaking innovations, such as the evolution of the PMP exam and the launch of PMI Study Hall—an advanced learning platform that leverages cutting-edge digital tools.
-Her passion lies in creating dynamic learning experiences through digital simulations, emulations, and interactive training environments, ensuring professionals are equipped with relevant, real-world skills.
+Prior to joining IMA, Sierra enjoyed a long-tenured role at PMI Sierra as the VP, of Certifications & Product Architecture where she focused on building products designed to progress the project management profession.
+Sierra spearheaded groundbreaking innovations, such as the evolution of the PMP® certification and the launch of PMI Study Hall—an advanced learning platform that leverages cutting-edge digital tools.
 Recently, Credly recognized PMI as one of its top issuers of digital badges, and Sierra was honored for her role in this achievement.

-Beyond her corporate roles, Sierra is an influential voice in the certification and workforce development industries.
+Beyond corporate roles, Sierra is an influential voice in the certification and workforce development industries.
 She served as President of the Performance Testing Council, following a tenure on their Board of Directors, where she championed the adoption of performance-based assessments and best practices.
-She is routinely requested to serve as advisors to organizations seeking to adopt certification programs and define the future of work further cementing her position as a thought leader in workforce development for emerging industries.
+Her passion lies in creating dynamic learning experiences through digital simulations, emulations, and interactive training environments, ensuring professionals are equipped with relevant, real-world skills.
+She currently is a member of the advisory committee for Space Workforce Institute and active with WorkCred.
+Sierra is passionate about the intersection of workforce development and emerging industries such as AI, space, and high-tech fields.
+She regularly engages with professional audiences worldwide, sharing insights on the future of work, digital transformation, and innovations in certification.

 Sierra holds a Bachelor of Science in Japanese with a concentration in International Business from Georgetown University and an MBA with a focus on Marketing from the University of Florida.
 Her unique blend of cultural fluency and business acumen has enabled her to lead diverse, global teams effectively.